 Where all libations go; on porcelain,

-Porcelain cups and vases made by Edmund de Waal.
+Porcelain cups and vases made by the British ceramicist, Edmund de Waal.
 Unknown date.

 My yesterday in an upright, shrinking lather;